Mrudula1205/Hate-Speech-Detection/README.md

 # Hate-Speech-Detection

+## Introduction
-A project focused on hate speech detection across Twitter and Instagram using machine learning and deep learning techniques.
-Combines supervised learning on Twitter datasets and unsupervised learning techniques applied to scraped Instagram comments for a generalized, robust model.
+This project aims to detect hate speech on social media platforms like Twitter and Instagram.
+By leveraging machine learning and deep learning models, the project seeks to create a robust system capable of identifying hate speech in various contexts.

+## Architecture